-- All modern camels are the descendants of one direct ancestor “Procamelus”, which lived in the era of final Miocene and initial Pliocene.
+- All modern camels are the descendants of one direct ancestor “Procamelus”, which lived in the era of the final Miocene and initial Pliocene.

 - Camels of North America spread into the other parts of the world during the Great American Interchange.

-- They went into South America through Isthmus of Panama and to the Asian continent through the Bering Land Bridge.
+- They went into South America through the Isthmus of Panama and to the Asian continent through the Bering Land Bridge.